pretix/pretix/doc/development/api/placeholder.rst

 ------------------------

-The placeholder API does not make a lot of usage from signals, however, it does use a signal to get a list of all available email placeholders.
-Your plugin should listen for this signal and return an instance of a subclass of ``pretix.base.email.BaseMailTextPlaceholder``:
+The placeholder API does not make a lot of usage from signals, however, it does use a signal to get a list of all available placeholders.
+Your plugin should listen for this signal and return an instance of a subclass of ``pretix.base.services.placeholders.BaseMailTextPlaceholder``:

 .. code-block:: python